 Each subsequent forecast highlights the variance from the previous forecast.
 A forecast also takes into account any intervening legislative action.
 For a long period in the mid and late 1990s, forecast variances were positive.
 Forecast variances in 2001, 2002 and 2003 were negative.
 Variances in 2004-2006 were positive but recent variances have been negative.
-The February 2009 forecast showed a positive variance of \$236 million but only because \$464 million of enhanced federal medical assistance matching (FMAP) dollars were included in the forecast reducing projected state spending by that same amount.
+The February 2009 forecast showed a positive variance of \$236 million but only because \$464 million of enhanced federal matching assistance program (FMAP) dollars were included in the forecast reducing projected state spending by that same amount.
 The enhanced FMAP funds were available under the American Recovery and Reinvestment Act of 2009 (ARRA).
+Then the November 2009 forecast was negative but the three subsequent forecasts have shown positive variances.